-If you believe a loved one is being abused or neglected in a nursing home facility, take action now.
-Report the mistreatment and each out to a lawyer to understand the rights and remedies for you and your loved ones.
-Filing a claim helps protect your loved one and prevent future abuse.
+If you believe a loved one is being abused or neglected in one of these facilities, report the mistreatment as soon as possible.
+Filing a claim helps protect your loved one and can prevent future abuse.

 If nursing home residents spend most of their time in a bed or chair, without being moved by a nursing home attendant, bedsores can develop on their hips, feet, joints, and back-- wherever bones press against fragile skin.
 If left untreated, bedsores can cause infection, hospitalization, and even death.

 Falls are the most common cause of bone fractures in nursing home residents.
 It is the staff’s responsibility to prevent residents from falling by constantly monitoring them, carefully moving them, and assisting with walking.

 Verbal and emotional abuse can be very painful for nursing home residents.
 Signs of emotional abuse include changes in personality, loss of interest in activities, withdrawal from or fear of staff or other residents, or worsened depression.

 Falls can be caused by any number of things – from medications to malnutrition.
 Most falls can be prevented by nursing home staff.
 If your loved one suffered a fall, make sure it was not due to mistreatment, abuse, or neglect.

 Residents who don’t get proper nutrition and hydration are at higher risk for bedsores, infections, and falls.
 Nursing homes must prevent malnutrition by carefully logging how much residents eat, offering a comfortable environment to eat in, and serving appetizing food.

 Medication errors are often due to the negligence of nursing home staff.
 Errors such as distributing the wrong medication or the wrong dosage to a resident can be potentially fatal, as medications may be essential for a resident’s survival.
 One of the most dangerous and severe medication errors is overmedicating residents.